-[95] In CUPE, the Supreme Court stated that given the role and function of the HLDAA, as confirmed by its legislative history, it had "looked in vain" for some indication in the record that the Minister was alive to the labour relations requirements.
+[105] In CUPE, the Supreme Court stated that given the role and function of the HLDAA, as confirmed by its legislative history, it had "looked in vain" for some indication in the record that the Minister was alive to the labour relations requirements.
 Instead, the evidence was that the Minister had rejected both expertise and broad acceptability as qualifications for arbitrators.
 The Court concluded that this approach was contrary to the HLDAA process being perceived as neutral and credible and, given that the legislation was intended to operate to secure industrial peace, it was unreasonable.
 As to remedy, as the judicial review did not focus on the circumstances of individual appointments, the Supreme Court declined to give effect to the union's request to set aside the Minister's appointments.

-[96] Thus, CUPE is factually distinct from the matter before me.
-There is no suggestion in this matter that the GIC refused to adopt qualifications for the position of the Ethics Commissioner that were consistent with his role as set out in the Parliament of Canada Act or the Conflict of Interest Act.
-Indeed, s 81(2) of the Parliament of Canada Act sets out the qualifications required to be appointed as Ethics Commissioner and there is no suggestion that the nominated appointee failed to meet those qualifications.
-Additionally, s 6(5) of the HLDAA, unlike s 81(1) of the Parliament of Canada Act, did not speak to consultation.
-Further, here there is little in the scheme or purpose of the Parliament of Canada Act that would assist in construing the intent of Parliament as to the process or level of consultation required by s 81(1).
-Moreover, the s 81(1) consultation requirement serves to ensure that the other recognized party leaders had an opportunity to raise any concerns about the nominee, which would include concerns as to impartiality.
+[106] Thus, CUPE is factually distinct from the matter before me.
+There is no suggestion in this matter that the GIC refused to adopt qualifications for the position of the Commissioner of Lobbying that were consistent with her role as set out in the Lobbying Act.
+Additionally, s 6(5) of the HLDAA, unlike s 4.1(1) Lobbying Act, did not speak to consultation.
+Further, here there is little in the scheme or purpose of the Lobbying Act that would assist in construing the intent of Parliament as to the process or level of consultation required by s 4.1(1).
+Moreover, the s 4.1(1) consultation requirement serves to ensure that the other recognized party leaders had an opportunity to raise any concerns about the nominee, which would include concerns as to impartiality.
 Viewed in whole, CUPE does not demonstrate a need for similar declaratory remedy in this case.

-[97] Nor does Bezaire assist the Applicant.
+[107] Nor does Bezaire assist the Applicant.
 There the Ontario Divisional Court concluded, in the context of a school closure, that failure to follow a consultation procedure required by policy resulted in a breach of procedural fairness.
-In this matter, and unlike in Bezaire, there is no guideline or policy detailing the specifics of the appointment process beyond s 81(1) itself.
+In this matter, and unlike in Bezaire, there is no guideline or policy detailing the specifics of the appointment process beyond s 5.4.1(1) itself.
 Finally, in Haida, the Supreme Court of Canada addressed the spectrum of consultation that may be required under s 35 of the Constitution Act, 1982, being Schedule B to the Canada Act 1982 (UK), 1982, c 11.
 Given the constitutional source of the duty to consult owed to First Nations, that jurisprudence has limited relevance here.

-[98] At the end of the day, in the circumstances of this matter, I am not persuaded that there was a failure to consult as required by s 81(1) of the Parliament of Canada Act.
-While the consultation for the appointment of the Ethics Commissioner was not extensive, I agree with the Respondent that it must be viewed in the context of the Parliament of Canada Act.
-The consultation at issue occurred within the parliamentary system and with respect to the nomination of an Officer of Parliament, who is accountable to Parliament.
+[108] At the end of the day, in the circumstances of this matter, I am not persuaded that there was a failure to consult as required by s 4.1(1) of the Lobbying Act.
+While the consultation for the appointment of the Commissioner of Lobbying was not extensive, I agree with the Respondent that it must be viewed in the context of the Lobbying Act.
+The consultation at issue occurred within the parliamentary system and with respect to the nomination of an Agent of Parliament, who is accountable to Parliament.